wfink/jboss-as-quickstart/ejb-clients/README.md

 Be sure that the preparations are done:

 1. Make sure that the installation and deployment of the multi-server quickstart is successful as described above.
-2. navigate to the ic-properties root directory of this quickstart.
+2. navigate to the scoped-context root directory of this quickstart.

 The MultithreadClient will run a single application with two threads where each Thread will access a different server and check whether the response is not of a different one.